How To Develop A Strong Sense Of Self And Self-Esteem

 Strengthening your sense of self is a process that you can work on over time.
 There are many different ways to approach it, all of which can contribute to a clearer, more stable sense of who you are.

-You can also do this by putting yourself in new situations.
+You can also build your self-image by putting yourself in new situations.
 For example, taking a trip alone to somewhere you’ve never been can show you new sides of your personality.
-You might surprise yourself by how resourceful and adaptable you are or by how much you enjoy some new places or activities you stumble upon.
-You could also try taking a class in something completely new to you, like rock climbing or drawing, or joining groups or clubs with new types of people you don’t normally spend time with.
-Experiences like these can help you solidify your key qualities and what and who you enjoy spending your time on while playing a significant role in defining your place in the world.
+You might surprise yourself by how resourceful and adaptable you are or by how much you enjoy new places or activities you stumble upon.
+You could also try taking a class on a subject that’s completely new to you, like rock climbing or drawing, or joining groups or clubs with new types of people you don’t normally spend time with.
+Experiences like these can help you solidify your sense of your key qualities and what and who you enjoy spending your time on while playing a significant role in defining your place in the world.

 Rawpixel

-Boundaries can be a way to delineate where the needs and desires of others end and yours begin.
-They can prevent others from having too much say in your life and how you live it, helping you defend your own sense of agency and self concept clarity.
+Boundaries can be a way to delineate where others’ needs and desires end and yours begin.
+Boundaries can prevent other people from having too much say in your life and how you live it, helping you defend your own sense of agency and clarity of self-concept.
 If you don’t have a history of a strong sense of self, knowing where to draw these lines can seem difficult at first.
-Plus, those with a weaker sense of self may struggle with boundary enforcement because of people-pleasing tendencies or feeling hopeless due to mental health issues.
+Plus, individuals with a weaker sense of self may struggle with boundary enforcement due to people-pleasing tendencies or because of a sense of hopelessness related to mental health concerns.

-You can start practicing in small ways, though.
+You can start practicing setting boundaries in small ways, though.
 When asked for your preference or faced with a choice, take a moment to tune into yourself and see what you really want, and then practice expressing it.
 You can start small, like with what table you’d prefer at a restaurant or whether you’d actually like to attend an event you were invited to.
-Listening to and then expressing what you want is the core practice of getting better at boundary-setting over time.
-This ability will not only help you in defining your ideal self but also offer support for personal growth.
+Listening to and then expressing what you want is a core method of improving your ability to set and hold boundaries.
+This ability will not only help you in defining your ideal self but also support your personal growth.

-Once you begin to formulate a stronger sense of who you are, showing yourself compassion can help you defend and preserve it.
-If your tough inner critic is constantly tearing you down, it can be hard to build any kind of confidence in yourself.
+Once you begin to formulate a stronger sense of who you are, showing yourself compassion can help you defend and preserve your sense of self.
+If your tough inner critic is constantly tearing you down, it can be hard to build any kind of self-confidence.
 When you show yourself kindness, grace, and compassion, however, you can create a safer environment in which your true self can grow and flourish.

 Plus, research shows that self-compassion can have a whole host of additional benefits, from higher levels of happiness and motivation to lower levels of depression and anxiety.
-Expressing gratitude daily, refraining from comparing yourself to others whenever possible, cultivating a mindfulness practice, and saying positive affirmations out loud every day can all help you in this practice.
+Expressing gratitude daily, refraining from comparing yourself to others whenever possible, cultivating a mindfulness practice, and saying positive affirmations out loud every day can all assist you in developing higher levels of self-compassion.

 Rawpixel